Gem Visa credit card

 Gem Visa Insurance

-When you apply for your Gem Visa, you can opt for Shopper’s Protection Insurance.
-This is charged to your account month at a rate of 1% of your statement balance.
+When you apply for your Gem Visa, you can opt for Shopper’s Protection Insurance, which is charged to your account month at a rate of 1% of your statement balance.
 The maximum monthly charge is $50.

 The insurance covers things like: